skip to content

 Embedding content can present issues in some circumstances:

 • The method for authenticating to view embedded videos uses Tokens, which require a popup window to load and automatically sign users in to view the videos.
-However, in some cases users experience an additional sign in screen, behaviour can depend in some cases upon browser settings.
-Please see the bottom of this guide for more information on Authentication to view embedded sessions.
+However, in some cases, users experience an additional sign-in screen, and behaviour can depend in some cases upon browser settings.
+See View embedded Panopto videos in Moodle.

 • If the Panopto icon is not visible in the text editor, either the Moodle course does not have a Panopto folder or your role in the course does not allow you to create Panopto content.